Author: Edgar Garcia

 The Goal: If you enroll during the first three months, your coverage typically starts the first day of your birth month.

-The Risk: Missing this Medicare enrollment period without “active” employer coverage leads to permanent late enrollment penalties.
+The Risk: Missing this Medicare enrollment period without “active” employer or other “creditable” coverage leads to permanent late enrollment penalties.

 2. The Special Enrollment Period (The “Job Exit” Door)